openreview/openreview-js/README.md

-# Openreview API Client
+# OpenReview Node.js Client

-This is a placeholder for a Node.js client library for the OpenReview academic publishing API.
+A JavaScript client for the OpenReview API.
+This client provides methods for communicating with the OpenReview server, including authentication, CRUD (create, read, update, delete) operations on notes, profiles, groups, invitations, edges, and messages, and profiles.